allenzha/arduino-tank/README.md

 * Optional: A 16x2 LCD screen to display debug information.
 * Batteries.
 I used 4 AA batteries to power the servos and a 9V battery to power the Arduino.

+## Building the code

+I use [inotool](http://inotool.org/) to interface with the Arduino via the command line. `ino build` will compile the code and `ino upload` will put it on the Arduino.